The impact of Clean Air Zones on businesses

 If you’re currently dealing with clean air zones, then you’ll already know the answer to this.
 But for those businesses facing future restrictions under CAZ, you must prepare for the implementation and ensure all company vehicles meet the minimum emission standards or you will be paying daily fees for these vehicles.

-If you plan on driving within these zones, you can visit this page to check if fees are payable or if your vehicle is exempt.
+If you plan on driving within these zones, you can check the Government guidance to see if fees are payable or if your vehicle is exempt.
 You will need to input the registration number of the vehicle in question to find out.

 How do I pay the fee?